 MKL library (C)

-In the MKL C library written by Intel, they seem to have three functions or methods for generating Poisson variates.
+In the MKL C library written by Intel, there seems to be three methods in use for generating Poisson variates.

 The first function is called VSL_RNG_METHOD_POISSON_PTPE, which does the following for a Poisson distribution with parameter \(\Lambda\):